knnyczr/I-love-Hue/README.md

 ## Project Description

 *I love hue* is the original single player game that makes puzzles out of gradients.
-This game is a clone of called *welp need a name*.
+This game is a clone of called *HueClone*.
 At the beginning of the level, the player is presented with a board made up of tiles closely spaced together.
 Each tile has an individual color that together with it's siblings make gradient.
 The board then is re-arranged and player has to recreate that gradient.

 http://i-love-hue.com/